 Passports

-Prior to receiving detailed information in Spring 2025, please work on securing a valid passport as soon as possible.
-You must have a passport valid through at least July 2026, or six months after the end of your N.U.in program.
-We recommend applying for or renewing your passport as soon as possible if you do not already have a passport or if it will expire before July 2026.
-Please note that you will need to surrender your passport to the Embassy/Consulate (sometimes for 2-5 weeks or longer at a time) as part of the visa application process, which could impact your personal summer travel.
+Prior to receiving detailed information in April 2026, please work on securing a valid passport as soon as possible.
+As a participant of N.U.in Spain, you must have a passport valid through at least July 1, 2028, or eighteen months after the end of your N.U.in program.
+We recommend applying for or renewing your passport as soon as possible if you do not already have a passport or if it will expire before July 1, 2028.
+Please note that you will need to surrender your passport to the Embassy/Consulate (sometimes for 8-12 weeks or longer at a time) as part of the visa application process, which could impact your personal summer travel.

 N.U.in Semester Visa